sundarmd/sundarmd/README.md

 - currently working on my Master Thesis :- Generative Data Visualization through Large Language Models.

-- currently employed with the Bosch Group in Munich, Germany
+- employed with the Bosch Group in Munich, Germany

-- If you would to like to discuss ideas related to AI models or have a job to offer - please reach out to me via any of the below social media links.
+- if you would to like to discuss ideas related to AI models or have a job to offer - please reach out to me via any of the below social media links.

 <a href="https://twitter.com/Sundar_Das_" target="blank"><img align="center" src="https://raw.githubusercontent.com/SundarMD/github-profile-readme-generator/master/src/images/icons/Social/X.svg" alt="Sundar_Das_" height="30" width="40" /></a>